Website icon Xpert.Digital

 Falling PMI

-The context is crucial
+Context is crucial

-The PMI collection is based on a standardized and proven procedure that ensures the comparability of the data across different time periods and regions.
+The PMI is based on a standardized and proven procedure that ensures the comparability of the data across different time periods and regions.

 Typical questions at a glance:

-- New orders: Has the volume of new orders increased, decreased or remained the same compared to the previous month?
+• New orders: Has the volume of new orders increased, decreased, or remained the same compared to the previous month?

-- Production: Has the production level increased, decreased or remained the same compared to the previous month?
+• Production: Has the production level increased, decreased, or remained the same compared to the previous month?

-- Order backlog: Has the order backlog increased, decreased or remained the same compared to the previous month?
+• Order backlog: Has the order backlog increased, decreased, or remained the same compared to the previous month?

 Converting the answers into an index value: Calculating the PMI